 - FY 2018 WIFIA Letter of Interest Submission and Selection Process – Question and Answer Session Presentation, May 30, 2018

 - Overview of the WIFIA Program and 2018 Selection Round Presentation, June 4, 2018

 Projects receiving WIFIA credit assistance must comply with all federal laws and regulations.
 The following four requirements are particularly important for WIFIA projects.

 - Each proposed WIFIA project must be assessed for its impact on the environment under the guidelines set forth by the National Environmental Policy Act of 1969 (NEPA).
 EPA will not issue a term sheet or obligate funds for a project until a final agency determination, such as a Categorical Exclusion (CATEX), Finding of No Significant Impact (FONSI), or a Record of Decision (ROD), has been issued.
+WIFIA projects may also be eligible for coverage under the WIFIA Programmatic Environmental Assessment.
 The Council on Environmental Quality (CEQ) (within the Executive Office of the President) governs NEPA compliance and ensures that Federal agencies meet their obligations under NEPA.

 - Additionally, projects must comply with the National Historic Preservation Act (NHPA), which requires consultation with the appropriate Historic Preservation Office.

 - WIFIA borrowers are required to use iron and steel products produced in the United States.
 Guidance developed for compliance with American Iron and Steel (AIS) requirements for EPA’s SRF programs applies to projects receiving WIFIA credit assistance.